eevee/eev.ee/content/2015-12-30-you-should-make-a-doom-level-part-2.markdown

 That's all for now, but I am hard at work on part 3, in which we shall break all the rules.
 Or, a lot of the rules.

 Here's [my version of this map](/media/2015-12/doom2/part2.wad).
 I even included a _surprise_, to encourage you to actually look at it in an editor.
-Send me yours, so I can put it in this list!
+Send me yours, so I can add it to the list at the bottom of [part 1](/blog/2015/12/19/you-should-make-a-doom-level-part-1/)!

-* _none yet  :(_